nradulovic/neon-kernel/README.md

 ### Documentation

+Some documentation is available under Wiki https://github.com/nradulovic/esolid-kernel/wiki.
-Doxygen configuration and source files are available in `/doc` directory.
-Go to that directory and run doxygen:
+Doxygen configuration and full documentation source files are available in `/doc` directory.
+Go to the directory and run doxygen:

     # doxygen doxyfile-kernel
     # doxygen doxyfile-kernel-port